🔥

 Analysis

-04Swave lands a clever, space-themed punch against Moon: 'Putting hands and feet on moon without assistance from NASA.'
+04Swave lands a creative punch with, "Putting hands and feet on moon without assistance from NASA."

 What fans loved

-• The 'OG talk' and mature, believable content from both veterans.
+• Fans widely celebrated the 'OG talk' and mature content from both veterans.

 Criticisms